 During most of that time, Annette was the Executive Director of a 100-child residential center that gave new lives to children who had been garbage pickers at the local dump.
 The project was very successful during her tenure, over doubling in size and truly making a difference in children’s lives.
 One student graduated with a degree in law from a special English-language program at one of Cambodia’s top universities.
 Another won a five-year scholarship to Singapore’s finest international school.
 A third was selected to represent Cambodia in a major U.S. documentary, “Girl Rising,” about the importance of educating girls.
 Although other students’ achievements may have been less newsworthy, Annette’s dedication to the children placed in her charge made an incredible difference to all of them.
 Annette also volunteered with a Cambodian nonprofit organization focused on providing education, arts, and athletic opportunities to underprivileged children in Phnom Penh, worked as Project Coordinator for a Ugandan nonprofit focused on providing young adults with entrepreneurial skills, and served as the Director of Volunteering for a Bay Area nonprofit focused on improving health and preventing chronic diseases in underprivileged teens and their families.
 Annette also supported a leadership program for young women at a nonprofit in Myanmar during the year she and Neil lived there.
-In addition to her work for Education First Cambodia, Annette currently supports international and local NGOs in the Republic of Georgia to improve their residential programs for troubled youth.
+In addition, Annette supported international and local NGOs in the Republic of Georgia to improve their residential programs for troubled youth.

 Annette grew up in rural Denmark on a farm that had been in the family for five generations.
 Prior to coming to Cambodia, much of her professional career was in the business world.
 She was the Chief Operating Officer of a multi-million dollar export company based in California.
 She also served as an Assistant Manager in the International Division of a major Danish bank.
 Annette is a graduate of the Copenhagen School of Economics and Business Administration.